-But when I do make it to Belgium’s fashion city, Sybille always takes me to a place I hadn’t been to yet.
-She’s been living in and around Antwerp her entire life and knows where to find all the coffee bars.
+But when I do make it to Belgium's fashion city, Sybille always takes me to a coffee bar I hadn't been to yet.
+She's been living in and around Antwerp her entire life and knows where to find all the coffee bars.
 This time she took me to Cafématic.

 In a quiet street close to the alternative Kammenstraat and fancy Nationalystraat, Cafématic is a place where you'll most likely only spot locals (or friends of locals, like me).
 It has a rather vintage interior.
 In fact, it looks a bit like an old school cafeteria.
 Luckily, there are only waiters here, no teachers.